732176612/tblog-vue/README.en.md

 The architecture adopts vite+vue3+bootstart

 run:
-Local debugging: NPM run locally
+Local debugging: yarn run dev
-Test and debugging: NPM run development
-Formal commissioning: NPM run production
+Formal commissioning: yarn run pro

 pack:
-npm run bulid
+yarn bulid

 Open source aims to learn from each other.
 Thank you.